-Original cinematic vocal works, composed and performed by Triin Lellep in private rooms for selected cultural hosts across Asia, Europe and the Gulf.
+Original cinematic vocal works — bridging classical, crossover and original composition — composed and performed by Triin Lellep in private rooms for selected cultural hosts across Asia, Europe and the Gulf.

 This is not a concert.